UniqueNetwork/unique_docs/docs/tutorials/nfts-fetching.md

 }
 ```

-You can define conditions for your own aims using available fields and operators like "_or", "_and", "_eq", "_like", "_ilike", etc. In our wallet, we use Apollo react library for convenient interaction with Graphql queries.
-Its hooks help to make dynamic queries, watch a current query's status, refetch queries, handle data and errors easier, and a lot of other useful things.
+You can define any conditions for your needs using available fields and operators: `_or`, `_and`, `_eq`, `_like`, `_ilike`, etc.

+In our wallet, we use React library called Apollo for convenient interaction with the Graphql queries.
+Its hooks help to make dynamic queries, watch a current query status, refetch queries, handle data and errors easier, and do a lot of other useful things.
 If you'd like to know more about it, you can visit [Apollo](https://www.apollographql.com/docs/)

-## Conclusion
+### To learn next

-In this article, we got acquainted with the basics of fetching NFTs data.
+In this article, we got acquainted with the basics of fetching NFT data.
 The same principles you can use to make requests into other tables.
-If you are interested in more information, we suggest you to read about [Apollo](https://www.apollographql.com/docs/) or [react-query](https://tanstack.com/query/v4/docs/examples/react/basic-graphql-request), or another state management library available for working with graphql.
+If you are interested in more information, we suggest you to read about [Apollo](https://www.apollographql.com/docs/), [React Query](https://tanstack.com/query/v4/docs/examples/react/basic-graphql-request), or another state management library available for working with GraphQL.

-In addition, if you are curious about more fundamental knowledge, you can read [graphql](https://graphql.org/learn/) documentation.
-And we hope you found this article helpful.
+In addition, if you are interested about deeper fundamental knowledge, you can read [GraphQL](https://graphql.org/learn/) documentation.